Karthikeyan20020408/E-commerce-_Application/README.md

 2. **Product Browsing:** Customers can browse and search for products through categories and filters

 3.  **Product Details:** Detailed product pages with descriptions, images, and reviews.
-   4.  *ShoppingCART**  : Add, edit, or remove items in a shopping cart for easy purchase management.
+  4. **ShoppingCART**  : Add, edit, or remove items in a shopping cart for easy purchase management.

  5. **Order Management:**
 - **For Customers:** Place orders and view order history.
 - **For Admins:** Track, manage, and update order statuses.
-  **Admin Panel:** Admins can:
+- **Admin Panel:** Admins can:
 - Manage products (add, edit, delete).

 - View and manage customer orders.

 - Track sales and generate reports.
-  6.  **Payments Integration:** Integration with secure payment gateways for hassle-free transactions.
+  6.**Payments Integration:** Integration with secure payment gateways for hassle-free transactions.
    7. **Notifications:** Notify users about order updates, discounts, and offers.
-  8.  **Wishlist:** Users can save products for future purchases.
+   8. Second item**Wishlist:** Users can save products for future purchases.
-  9.**Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
+  9. **Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
-  10.  **Discounts and Offers:** Admins can create promotions and discounts.
+    10. S**Discounts and Offers:** Admins can create promotions and discounts.